yokecd/blog/src/data/blog/helm-compatibility.md

 You can embed Charts.
 You can render them.
 You can gradually migrate them.

 It’s not all-or-nothing.
 It’s not rewrite-everything-on-day-one:
-**Yoke is about opening the escape hatch — not slamming the door shut.**
+**Yoke is about opening the escape hatch, not slamming the door shut.**

 There’s still work to do.
 The yoke ecosystem is young.